borishuu/TB/README.md

 ### 3. Set environment variables

-Create a file at the root of the foler named `.env` and add the following contents:
+Create a file at the root of the folder named `.env` and add the following contents:

 ```
 GEMINI_API_KEY="..."